Bruce Shand

-Bruce Middleton Hope Shand, (22 January 1917 – 11 June 2006) was an officer in the British Army who served in France as part of the British Expeditionary Force during the Second World War.
+Bruce Middleton Hope Shand (22 January 1917 – 11 June 2006) was a British Army officer who served in France as part of the British Expeditionary Force during the Second World War.
 He was the father of Queen Camilla.

 After the war he became a wine merchant.
 He was Vice-Lord-Lieutenant of East Sussex from 1974 until 1992 and was a Master of Foxhounds.